ComNets-Bremen/ops-on-the-bench/README.md

 5. Configure the `settings.py` of Django with the parameter values to for this installation.
 There are three areas that is usually set for OOTB.

+The changes should not be done in the `settings.py` directly.
+Please create a new file with the name `settings_local.py` next to it.
+In here, all settings can be overwritten.
+The `settings_local.py` will not be submitted to the repository to keep your credentials private.

 - Give the host on which Django is setup, i.e. the current computer using the `Allowed_HOSTS` key word.

 ```bash